smokebacon/Clobsidian/All Pages/Getting started with Clobsidian 🚀.md

 I'll keep updating this section for any common issues or questions you may have asked.

-In the meantime, feel free to drop any comments you have on the Cloverapp Slack channel or my email below 👇
+In the meantime, feel free to drop any comments you have on the Clover app Slack channel or my email below 👇

 ---